John Henry Newman: Tertiary education

-Cause for canonisation
+Canonisation

 In 1991, Newman was proclaimed venerable by Pope John Paul II after a thorough examination of his life and work by the Congregation for the Causes of Saints.
 In 2001, Jack Sullivan, an American deacon from Marshfield in Massachusetts, attributed his recovery from a spinal cord disorder to the intercession of Newman.
 The miracle was accepted by the Holy See for Newman's beatification, which Pope Benedict XVI announced on 19 September 2010 during a visit to Britain.

 The approval of a further miracle at the intercession of Newman was reported in November 2018: the healing of a pregnant woman from a grave illness.
 The decree approving this miracle was authorised to be promulgated on 12 February 2019.
 On 1 July 2019, with an affirmative vote, Newman's canonisation was authorised and the date for the canonisation ceremony was set for 13 October 2019.
 Newman was canonised on 13 October 2019, by Pope Francis, in St. Peter's Square.
 The ceremony was attended by the Prince of Wales (now Charles III), representing the United Kingdom.

 Feast day

 The general rule among Roman Catholics is to celebrate canonised or beatified persons on the date of their dies natalis, the day on which they died and are considered born into heaven.
-However, Newman's dies natalis is 11 August, the same day as the obligatory memorial of Saint Clare of Assisi in the General Roman Calendar which would take precedence.
+Newman's dies natalis is 11 August, the same day as the obligatory memorial of Saint Clare of Assisi in the General Roman Calendar which would take precedence.
 Thus, once Newman was beatified, the Congregation of the Oratory and the Catholic Bishops' Conference of England and Wales opted to place Newman's optional memorial on 9 October, the date of his conversion to Catholicism.
 This date was chosen because "it falls at the beginning of the University year; an area in which Newman had a particular interest".

-John Henry Newman is remembered in the Church of England with a commemoration on 11 August.
+In 2026, Pope Leo XIV made Newman's commemoration an optional memorial and inscribed it on the General Roman Calendar.
+Newman is remembered in the Church of England with a commemoration on 11 August.
 He is remembered in the Episcopal Church on 21 February.